-Dispositioning Issues of Concern
+03.06 Dispositioning Issues of Concern

+The level of documentation for license renewal inspection activities differs from that used in other inspection activities by allowing the documentation of observations.
+Inspectors can document observations associated with the implementation and/or completion of proposed license conditions, regulatory commitments, TLAAs and AMPs.
+These and any other inspection results will be evaluated and dispositioned using the guidance in IMCs 0611, 0612, and 2516.

+03.07 Documentation Guidance

+Due to the significant interest and time between successive inspections (10 years or more), inspectors may include sufficient detail in the description of the aging management program review to ensure transparency for internal and external stakeholders.
+Inspectors may document observations associated with the licensee’s implementation of license renewal requirements that warrant continued focus over the PEO.
+Observations should be documented in accordance with IMC 0611, “Power Reactor Inspection Reports.”

 71003-04 RESOURCE ESTIMATES

-The resource expenditure of IP 71003 is estimated to be approximately hours for a one-unit site, hours for a dual-unit site, and hours for a three-unit site.
-The resource estimate does not include the time spent traveling to and from the site.
-It is expected that the four Regions will coordinate the scheduling of inspections and share resources so as not to exceed the total resources allocated per year for all inspections.
+The resource expenditure of IP 71003 is estimated to be approximately 1,128 hours for a one-unit site, 1,520 hours for a dual-unit site, and 2,048 hours for a three-unit site.
+The resource estimate does not include preparation and documentation weeks, or the time spent traveling to and from the site.
+It is expected that the four Regions will coordinate the scheduling of LR inspections and share resources so as not to exceed the total resources allocated per year for all LR inspections.

 71003-05 REFERENCES